dvdgamer/miyagami-case/client/README.md

 - Got stuck for a long time trying to format the images and make a consistent feed.
 It's still not perfect but for sure in the right track as most sizes are consistent.

 - Made components to improve the readability of index.tsx.
-This was fairly straightforward
+This was fairly straightforward.

+- Getting the searchbar to work was the toughest by far.
+I'm struggling to shape the request and understand the data flow.
+I'd do it but at this point I've been doing this for 7h and I wasn't supposed to even spend so long on this (But did get excited)
+I'll now deploy it as is.